Imihaljko/youtube-for-alexa/aws.md

 You need to add 2 environment variables.
 The first should be called "DEVELOPER_KEY" and value should be your Google YouTube API Key.

-The second environment variable is"youtube_dl" and the value sould be set to "true"
+The second environment variable is"youtube_dl" and the value should be set to "true"

 Also, make sure you update your Memory utilization to 512MB with a timeout of 10 seconds.